-Many children entering the child welfar system have experienced trauma.
+Many children entering the child welfare system have experienced trauma.
 Identifying trauma & appropriately responding is critical to ensuring the child's well-being.

 In this 3-hour training you will:

-Please register above to attend this FREE training.
-Deadline to register is March 7, 2019.
-Walk-ins are welcome and will be accomodated as space allows.
+Registration for this event is currently closed, however, walk-ins are welcome and will be accomodated as space allows.

 Continuing Education: Attendees will receive a certificate of attendance, agenda, and handouts, which can be used for submitting and requesting CE credit on your own.